top of page

 We insure market participants against unlikely events (‘tail risks’) in regulated equity markets.
 This is implemented by selling put and call options on liquid stock indices, such as the AEX and the EUROSTOXX 50.

-We manage our risk through a rigorous risk management system that we have developed and perfected over more than 20 years.
-Capital preservation is paramount.
+We manage our risk through a rigorous risk management system that we have developed over more than 20 years.

 The positions we take are always short-term.
 We secure our profit (premium) by letting the insurance expire, or by ‘rolling over’ the insurance to the next period.